alekcac/alekcac.github.io/js_api.markdown

 * **eventName** - This is the name of the event, which in this case is "set_ui_parameters".
 This tells MetaPerson Creator which request you're making.
 * **isExportButtonVisible** - This parameter specifies should the UI include the export button or not.
+* **exportButtonText** - It allows to change the text of the export button.
 * **closeExportDialogWhenExportComlpeted** - This parameter specifies closing the modal window with the export link right after export completion.

 ```
 let uiParametersMessage = {
        "eventName": "set_ui_parameters",
        "isExportButtonVisible" : true,
+       "exportButtonText": "Go",
        "closeExportDialogWhenExportComlpeted" : false,
 };
 evt.source.postMessage(uiParametersMessage, "*");